What we do

-Compare with masters at other universities
+Compare with master's programmes at other universities

-Mechanical Engineering, Electrical Engineering, Systems & Control and Embedded Systems at the TU Delft, TU Eindhoven and University Twente are masters were technology plays an important role, but in Wageningen you always learn to apply your technical knowledge in interaction with a living organism in a widely varying and complex environment.
+Mechanical Engineering, Electrical Engineering, Systems & Control and Embedded Systems at the TU Delft, TU Eindhoven and University Twente are master's programmes were technology plays an important role, but in Wageningen you always learn to apply your technical knowledge in interaction with a living organism in a widely varying and complex environment.

 Innovation Sciences at the University Utrecht and TU Eindhoven and Technology and Operations Management at the University Groningen are more focused on the innovative process and the various aspects of innovation.
 By Biosystems Engineering, the focus is more on self-developing innovative solutions.